EwertonHecsley/EwertonHecsley/README.md

 Technologist in Systems Analysis and Development and in constant learning.
 Evolve is the way.  <br/>

-- 🔭 Atualmente estou trabalhando na área comercial
+- 🔭 I am currently working in the commercial area
-- 🌱 Estudando desenvolvimento Web
+- 🌱 Studying web development

 ##